 Triangulate your findings with other forms of data

-People interested in small populations may wonder what to do about groups that only have a handful of responses.
+People interested in small populations may wonder what to do about groups that have only a handful of responses.
 Statistically, methods for analyzing small populations are limited, but it’s important to not disregard them.
 One of the tendencies in quantitative data analysis is to maximize counts for generalizability purposes.
 This may lead to a dependence on large numbers, but we must not forget that percentage differences, effect sizes, and descriptive analyses are legitimate forms of analysis that provide us with important information.
 Telling the story of a subpopulation is important, even if that group is small.

 How you conceptualize your research is just as important as the methods you choose.
 Your framework will help you determine what variables to use and how to approach interpretations (Rios-Aguilar, 2014).
-Many frameworks do not fully consider the experiences of marginalized groups or approach their experiences from a deficit perspective.
+Many frameworks either do not fully consider the experiences of marginalized groups or approach their experiences from a deficit perspective.
 Make sure to take some time to thoughtfully select a framework to help answer your research questions.

 In another example, a person-centered approach to critical quantitative research, Malcom-Piqueux (2015) identifies groups of people based on similar experiences or outcomes instead of using variable-based approaches that explore relationships between variables.
 Using a framework like this that focuses on characterizing differences across groups of students, engagement experiences are examined in a holistic manner so that inequities in educational involvement can be revealed without making assumptions about student identities.
 Having a framework in mind before and during data analysis can help researchers and audiences better understand and interpret results as well as address issues of purpose and expectations.

 Making comparisons between subgroups is a common strategy for analyzing and presenting data.
-When looking at engagement patterns for a single group of students, it is natural for researchers and audiences to wonder—is that “normal?”
-Is that too low?
-Is that too high?
-Is that better or worse than other students?
+When looking at engagement patterns for a single group of students, researchers and audiences naturally wonder—“Is that normal, too low, too high, better, or worse than other students?”
 Unfortunately, sometimes the way this strategy is implemented implicitly positions certain groups as normative.
-For example, when looking at race and ethnicity, White students’ experiences are often held as the norm to which other groups are compared (Mayhew & Simonoff, 2015).
-This approach implies that the experiences of White students are “normal” or what should be achieved by other students.
+For example, when looking at race and ethnicity, White students’ experiences are often held as the norm to which other groups are compared (Mayhew & Simonoff, 2015), carrying the assumption that White students’ experience is “normal” and implying this should be achieved by other student groups.

 Whether using one or a combination of techniques mentioned here, we encourage you to be conscious of the way comparisons and findings are communicated to others.
 Although quantitative data and results may be thought of as objective, the comparisons we make, particularly in our choices of reference groups, can send powerful messages about our students and our beliefs as researchers and assessment professionals.